ProgrammingWarmups/www.warmups.dev/warmups/warmup1.md

 numbers = [2, 4, 6, 8]
 # add the numbers together
 s = sum(numbers)
-# count the values in numbers
+# count how many values are in numbers
 N = len(numbers)
 # compute the arithmetic mean
 mean = s / N